SharpGenTools/SharpGenTools/docs/limitations.rst

     * Non-member functions must be declared ``extern "C"`` for the ``DllImport`` entry point to find the function.
     * Does not map state for classes with pure virtual members.
     * Does not map non-virtual member functions.
-    * Does not automatically generate shadow and vtbl classes for callbacks.
+    * Does not map function pointer parameters to C# delegate types.